Fantasy-Studio/Paint-by-Example/README.md

 ```
 @article{yang2022paint,
   title={Paint by Example: Exemplar-based Image Editing with Diffusion Models},
-  author={Yang, Binxin and Gu, Shuyang and Zhang, Bo and Zhang, Ting and Chen, Xuejin and Sun, Xiaoyan and Chen, Dong and Wen, Fang},
+  author={Binxin Yang and Shuyang Gu and Bo Zhang and Ting Zhang and Xuejin Chen and Xiaoyan Sun and Dong Chen and Fang Wen},
   journal={arXiv preprint arXiv:2211.13227},
   year={2022}
 }